Piz Borel / Piz Cavradi

 Description

 At the Oberalp Pass, a short descent to Alp Milez awaits us first.
-Here we assemble the skins and follow the markings to the Maighelshütte, which we leave behind for the time being.
-It drags on until we can climb to the Maighels Glacier at the height of the Piz Alpetta.
-In regular bends we gain altitude, our destination, the Piz Borel, is right in front of us.
-We head for the scharte on the far left and make ski depot.
+Here we put on our skins and follow the markings to the Maighels hut, which we leave to the left for the time being.
+It's a long, drawn-out descent until we reach the Maighels glacier at the height of Piz Alpetta.
+We gain height in regular hairpin bends and our destination, Piz Borel, is right in front of us.
+We head for the saddle on the far left and make a ski depot.
 Now we cross the rocky and partly airy ridge to the summit.
-At the summit cross, great views await us to the north to the Oberalp Pass and to the south to the Ticino peaks.
+At the summit cross, we can enjoy fantastic views to the north as far as the Oberalp Pass and to the south to the peaks of Ticino.

 Geheimtipp